samuelchoi0522/HONEY_HOTEL/README.md

 ### To run this project locally:

-Rename the .env.example file to .env, and replace the placeholder values to your environment variables.
+Rename the .env.example file in the backend and frontend directories to .env, and replace the placeholder values to your environment variables.
+You must have the .env file for the app to compile and run.

 ```sh
 DB_USERNAME=database_username